Andamanda Phuket

 Read more

-Located in the Kathu district, it represents a significant shift in Phuket's tourism landscape, moving away from simple amusement facilities toward massive, immersive environments that tell a cohesive story.\n\n### The Great Andaman Bay\n\nThe park is organized into five distinct zones, each inspired by local legends and Thai mythology.
+Andamanda Phuket was developed as a landmark leisure destination designed to integrate Thai cultural heritage with world-class water entertainment.
+Located in the Kathu district, it represents a significant shift in Phuket's tourism landscape, moving away from simple amusement facilities toward massive, immersive environments that tell a cohesive story.

-This storytelling approach ensures that the attractions are more than just functional slides; they are part of a narrative quest for hidden treasures, featuring traditional architectural elements and characters from regional folklore.\n\nToday, the site serves as a premier alternative to the island's beaches, offering a controlled and safe environment for high-adrenaline activity.
+The park is organized into five distinct zones, each inspired by local legends and Thai mythology.
+This storytelling approach ensures that the attractions are more than just functional slides; they are part of a narrative quest for hidden treasures, featuring traditional architectural elements and characters from regional folklore.

-It balances intense vertical drops with expansive relaxation areas, including one of the region's largest wave pools and a record-length lazy river, making it a central destination for families and groups seeking a full day of water-based adventure." } ]
+It balances intense vertical drops with expansive relaxation areas, including one of the region's largest wave pools and a record-length lazy river, making it a central destination for families and groups seeking a full day of water-based adventure.

 ♿ Accessibility & families

 Life jackets are provided free of charge in various sizes and are mandatory for children in the wave pool.
-Large lockers are available for rent near the entrance for 4 EUR to store family gear and valuables securely." }

 🏢 On-site amenities

-[ { "amenities": "## On-Site Facilities\n\nAndamanda Phuket is equipped with extensive changing rooms, restrooms, and shower facilities located near the entrance and within the major themed zones.
+Andamanda Phuket is equipped with extensive changing rooms, restrooms, and shower facilities located near the entrance and within the major themed zones.
 These areas are free to use and maintained to high standards.
+For families, dedicated nursing rooms and baby-changing stations are available near the main locker area to ensure privacy and comfort.

+The park operates a cashless system via RFID wristbands.
 You can dine at The Village, a large casual food court offering a mix of Thai and international dishes, or at the Tropical Beach restaurant for a more relaxed sit-down meal.
-For refreshments without leaving the water, the Sand Bar and Wave Bar provide swim-up service.

-Note that outside food and drinks are strictly prohibited, and bags are screened at the entrance.\n\n## Shopping and Connectivity\n\nThe Andamanda Bazaar, located near the main gate, stocks essentials such as high-quality swimwear, sunscreen, and waterproof phone cases, as well as park-themed souvenirs.
+The Andamanda Bazaar, located near the main gate, stocks essentials such as high-quality swimwear, sunscreen, and waterproof phone cases, as well as park-themed souvenirs.
+Free Wi-Fi is provided throughout the park, allowing for easy navigation and communication.

+Since large luggage is not permitted inside, guests can use the on-site locker rentals for smaller items and valuables, costing approximately 4 EUR.
 Towels are also available for rent at about 5 EUR if you prefer not to bring your own.
-Water must be purchased inside the park at various kiosks and dining outlets." } ]
+Water must be purchased inside the park at various kiosks and dining outlets.

 Reliability & freshness